-- Assume a playout is simulated from the root with the sequence of plys starting from the position L being v, y, u, w, ····. - The statistics of nodes along this path are updated. - The statistics of node L', a child position of L, and node L'', a descendent position of L, are also updated. - ▷ In L', exchange u and v in the playout. - In L", exchange w and y in the playout. - In this example, 3 playouts are recorded for the position L though only one is performed.
+- Assume a playout P is simulated from the root with the sequence of plys starting from the position L being v, y, u, w, $\cdots$ . - The winning rates of nodes along this path are updated. - The winning rates of node L', a child of L, and node L", a descendent of L, are also updated. - ▶ In the added playout P' at L', exchange u and v in the playout. - ▶ In the added playout P'' at L'', exchange w and y in the playout. - In this example, 3 playouts are recorded for the position L though only one is performed. - Note: Need to also update the exploration scores of affected nodes.